Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 Currently, exams are held every first and third Monday of the month in Edmonton and every second Wednesday of the month in Calgary (subject to change).

-You must pass the Registrar’s exam with a grade of 76% or greater before your licence may be issued.
+You must pass the exam with a grade of 76% or higher before your licence may be issued.
 Each exam re-write costs $100.
-You must wait one month before rewriting the exam and 3 months for second rewrites.
+You must wait at least 28 calendar days before rewriting the exam.
+Ensure you make the payment prior to scheduling the rewrite.

-If you require a copy of the Reference Manual for Alberta Land Agents, please contact Land Agents Licensing.
+If you require a copy of the Reference Manual for Alberta Land Agents, contact us.

 Lost licence or name change

-If you lose your licence or require a name change on your existing licence, please call or email Land Agent Licensing to obtain a replacement licence.
+If you lose your licence or require a name change on your existing licence:

 Contact